10.1 Regulations for Examiners

-(a) Scripts written in invigilated examinations which are held by the University and which contribute to final degree credit, and all assessed work which contributes to final degree credit shall be retained for two years following the meeting of the final year Board of Examiners in the case of successful candidates, and for two years after the final Board of Examiners at which an unsuccessful candidate was considered in the case of unsucessful candidates.
+(a) Scripts written in invigilated examinations which are held by the University and which contribute to final degree credit, and all assessed work which contributes to final degree credit shall be retained until 30 December following the meeting of the final year Board of Examiners in the case of successful candidates, and until 30 December in the following year for all others.

 (b) The following are excluded from the provisions of paragraph (a) above:

-(i) reports on individual pieces of laboratory work, provided that in either case the piece of work concerned contributes 5 per cent or less of the credit for that year of the course; and
+(i) artefacts completed by students of Arts and Crafts on the BA (with Qualified Teacher Status) degree course and reports on individual pieces of laboratory practical work, provided that in either case the piece of work concerned contributes 5 per cent or less of the credit for that year of the course; and

 (ii) first year examination answers or assessed essays which individually contribute less than 1 per cent of the final degree result.

-(c) Scripts and assessed work not contributing to final degree credit or else falling within (b)(ii) above shall be retained until 30 September following the Summer term meeting of the first year Board of Examiners in the case of successful candidates, or until 31 December following the September meeting of the first year Board of Examiners in the case of candidates allowed to proceed to the second year after the September examinations, and for two years following the final Board of Examiners at which the candidate is considered for all others.
+(c) Scripts and assessed work not contributing to final degree credit or else falling within (b)(ii) above shall be retained until 30 September following the Summer term meeting of the first year Board of Examiners in the case of successful candidates, or until 31 December following the September meeting of the first year Board of Examiners in the case of candidates allowed to proceed to the second year after the September examinations, and until 30 September in the following year for all others.

 (9) Postgraduate Material

-Scripts and assessed work of postgraduate courses shall be retained until two years after the date of the final invigilated examination.
+Scripts and assessed work of postgraduate courses shall be retained until six months after the date of the invigilated examinations.

 In addition to the provisions concerning retention of scripts set out in paragraphs (8) and (9) above, the Senate has passed the following resolutions: